Serbian Volunteer Corps (World War II): Formation

-On 15 September 1941, Nedić proposed that the government should be dismissed and allow neighbouring states to police it, but minister Mihailo Olćan proposed that the puppet government should call upon the Serbian population to form anti-communist units.
+On 14 September 1941, at a government meeting, minister Mihailo Olćan proposed that the puppet government should call upon the Serbian population to form anti-communist units.
 The next day 234 members of Yugoslav National Movement (ZBOR), Ljotić's and Olćan's pre-war political party enlisted as the first volunteers.
-On 17 September the Serbian Volunteer Command was formed under the command of Colonel Konstantin Mušicki, a Serbian officer.
+On 6 October, Milan Nedić, the Prime Minister of the Axis-installed puppet Government of National Salvation, appointed Mušicki to lead the Serbian Volunteer Command.
 The command consisted of 12 companies, each 120-150 men strong.
+It had 153 officers and 1,779 other ranks.
 Many volunteers came from the student ZBOR organization and others were refugees from the Independent State of Croatia.
 The men wore olive green uniforms or, in the case of officers, the uniform of the former Yugoslav armed forces, with the Cross of St. George on the right breast.
 Ranks or grade designations were for all practical purposes those of the former Royal Yugoslav Army.
 Weapons were mixed; besides German arms which were eventually supplied, foreign rifles and machine guns, especially those seized as war booty from the defeated Yugoslav forces were used.
 Mortars and light artillery were also on hand in varying quantities.
 The command also had an educational department whose task was to educate fighters ideologically.
 The head of the educational section was journalist Ratko Parežanin.
 It also had an intelligence section which had centres all over Serbia.
-The spiritual needs of the corps were maintained by protojerej Aleksa Todorović.
 The corps often operated in close alliance with the Russian Corps.

 The Serbian Volunteer Corps was formally under Nedić's Command of Gendarmerie, but it was, like SDS and SGS, under direct control of SS and Police Leader August Meyszner and Commanding General in Serbia.
 In operations in the field, its units were put under tactical command of German divisions.
 Ljotić himself had no control over SDK.
 SDK units were not allowed to move from the assigned territory without German authorization.

 Uniform

+Serbian Volunteer Corps troops received Yugoslav or Italian uniforms on which they wore black cloth collar patches (dark blue after 1943), rank badges on the shoulder straps, and a metal corps badge on the right breast.
+Their helmets were either Italian or Czechoslovak.